-AMY STEADMAN (part iii)
+Amy Steadman (part iii)

 A further two days have passed since Amy Steadman’s corpse began to re-animate.
 It is now five days since first infection and death.

 Although animated, Amy remains oblivious to her surroundings and to her increasing physical limitations.
 Her body is continuing to decay and the lack of a functioning circulatory system is beginning to cause movement problems.
 Gravity has steadily pulled the contents of her abdomen downwards.
-Blood has swollen her already clumsy hands and feet and her bowels are gradually evacuating involuntarily.
+Blood has swollen her hands and feet and her bowels are gradually evacuating involuntarily.
 Her face, already tinged with the blue-green hue of decay, is otherwise drained of colour.

 Amy does not respire, nor does she have any need to eat or drink or seek shelter or protection.
 Her eyes and ears operate at a massively reduced level.
 She can see and hear, although she can no longer interpret and understand the information she absorbs.
 As the rest of her body continues to deteriorate, however, the part of the brain least affected by the infection is continuing to re-establish itself, albeit at a desperately slow rate.

-Amy’s body is ignorant to the sudden change in its surroundings.
+Amy’s is ignorant to the sudden change in her surroundings.
 It is noticeably cooler outside and it has been raining steadily for the last two hours.
-A strong westerly wind is gusting across the front of the building that the corpse has just emerged from, and the sudden strength of the wind is sufficient to knock the comparatively weak body off course.
+A strong westerly wind is gusting across the front of the building that she has just emerged from, and the sudden strength of the wind is sufficient to knock the comparatively weak body off course.
 The cloud of dust which was thrown up by the collapse of the second building is steadily being washed down by the rain, covering everything in a light layer of grey dirt and mud.
 The noise and vibrations have faded now and there remains no noticeable indication of the previous disturbance.
 Without any obvious visual or auditory distractions, Amy Steadman’s corpse begins to move randomly again, shuffling slowly forward until it can go no further, then changing direction and moving away again.